Fix: WMI Provider Host (WmiPrvSE.exe) High CPU Usage On Windows 10

 WMI Provider High CPU Usage

-This behavior is usually seen on Production Environment After upgrading Windows 7 to 10 many of the users have noticed spike in CPU usage which makes the system lag, hot and slow.
-My personal guess is that the issue is caused by an unusual behavior of this service not following the patterns it is supposed to.
+This behavior is usually seen in a production environment.
+After upgrading from Windows 7 to 10, many users have noticed a spike in CPU usage, which makes the system lag, get hot, and slow down.
+My personal guess is that the issue is caused by unusual behavior of this service, not following the patterns it is supposed to.

-To fix this issue we will run some basic command on the command prompt and restart the Windows Management Instrumentation Service.
+To fix this issue, we will run some basic commands on the command prompt and restart the Windows Management Instrumentation Service.

 Restarting the Windows Management Instrumentation Service